Egypt's inflation spikes again, hiking prices of basic food - KTVZ

 Egypt’s inflation spikes again, hiking prices of basic food

 CAIRO (AP) — Egypt says inflation in the country has hit a new high this year, with the steepest price rises for basic foods.
-Official figures Thursday showed the country’s struggle with an economic crisis and currency depreciation has hit the country’s poor — roughly a third of the population.
-Annual inflation rose to 32.9% in February, the government said, up from 26.5% in January.
+Official figures Thursday show the country’s struggle with an economic crisis and currency depreciation has hit the country’s poor — roughly a third of the population.
+The government says annual inflation rose to 32.9% in February, up from 26.5% in January.
 Grains, meat, poultry, fish and fruit were among the products with the biggest price spikes.
-The statistics agency added that food prices have increased 61.5% since the same time last year.
+The statistics agency also says that food prices have increased 61.5% since the same time last year.